-Signet Jewelers under investigation for its lending practices
+Signet Jewelers is under scrutiny for its financing and credit practices

 Signet, which owns Kay Jewelers, Zales and Jared The Galleria Of Jewelry, offers customers financing options through company credit cards.

-The New York Attorney General's Office is also investigating the company's financing practices.
+In addition, Signet said the New York Attorney General's Office "is investigating similar issues."
+The AG's office told CNNMoney it is investigating the company's financing practices.

+Signet said it believes it has acted lawfully, adding "Signet has been cooperating with both regulators and maintains its belief that the CFPB and NYAG's potential claims lack merit."

 The company said last month that revenue fell $30 million during the most recent quarter.
 It also warned that profit heading into next year will be light.
 Hurricanes and weak sales on engagement and wedding rings led to a "challenging" quarter, CEO Virginia Drosos said.

-Note: Correction: An earlier version of this article incorrectly said the CFPB's enforcement office had recommended action against Signet.
-In fact, it is considering a recommendation.